vikejs/vike/readme.md

   )

   // We can also return URLs that don't match the page's route.
-  // That way we can prefetch the `contextProps` of other pages.
+  // That way we can provide the `contextProps` of other pages.
   // Here we provide the `contextProps` of the `/movies` page since
   // we already have the data.
-  const movieList = {
+  const movieListPage = {
     url: '/movies', // The `/movies` URL doesn't belong to the page's route `/movie/:movieId`
     contextProps: {
       movieList: movies.map(({id, title}) => ({id, title})
     },
   }

-  return [movieList, ...movieDetails];
+  return [movieListPage, ...moviePages];
 }
 ```